TREASURIES-Global growth worries push yields to 4-week lows

 By Chris Reese

-first time in over four weeks, as worries about the pace of
+the first time in over four weeks as worries about the pace of

 global economic growth bolstered demand for safe-haven U.S.